IoT-Hacking-101/IoT-Hacking-101-Search/content/_index.md

 ---
 title: IoT Hacking 101
-description: Living off the Hardware Project 🧰
+description: Hacking IoT Devices 🧰
 ---

 Living Off The Hardware is a resource collection that provides guidance on identifying and utilizing malicious hardware and malicious devices.
 Definitions for these devices are shared below.
 You can create blocking definitions in your AV/EDR security solutions.
 Each device will have sample usage and a definition list.